Neurology · Spinal Cord Compression

 Vignette unlocked

 A 45-year-old male presents to the emergency department with a 24-hour history of severe low back pain radiating to both legs.
-He reports progressive numbness in his groin area and difficulty initiating urination.
-On physical examination, he has bilateral lower extremity weakness and absent ankle jerks.
-He exhibits saddle anesthesia on sensory testing and has a palpable, distended bladder on abdominal exam.
+He reports progressive difficulty walking and a sensation of numbness in his groin area when wiping after using the toilet.
+On physical exam, he has bilateral lower extremity weakness and absent ankle jerks.
+He is unable to void, and a bladder scan reveals 800 mL of residual urine.

 What is the most appropriate next step in management?